Go Go Harlem Baby

 Go Go Harlem Baby is an album by the American punkabilly band Flat Duo Jets.
 It was released via Sky in 1991.
+The band supported the album with a North American tour.

-The album was reissued by Third Man Records in 2011.
+The album was reissued by Third Man Records in 2011; it was for a time one of Jack White's favorite albums.

 Production

 Recorded at Easley McCain Recording, the album was produced by Jim Dickinson.
 The majority of Go Go Harlem Baby was recorded in three days.
 "You Belong to Me" is a cover of the Duprees' song; "Apple Blossom Time" is a cover of the standard made popular by the Andrews Sisters.
+"Wild Trip" is a cover of the Ventures instrumental.

 Critical reception

 Trouser Press wrote that "the ultra-live sound of the speedballs renders some of them generic, although [Dexter] Romweber continues to excel on the slower cuts, offering an atmospheric reading of the instrumental classic 'Harlem Nocturne'."
 Spin called Romweber "the Crispin Glover of rock'n'roll singers," writing that he emotes "with a creepy edge that Jerry Lee Lewis himself would be hard-pressed to match."

 The Orlando Sentinel thought that "for a rock 'n' roll animal, Romweber has an amazingly pretty voice."
 The Washington Post opined that "wild-eyed, gravel-voiced singer/songwriter/guitarist Dexter Romweber remains an original, his genius and his preposterousness inextricably linked."
+The Tampa Tribune said that Romweber's guitar "can screech with icy feedback or sing in a warm rush of echo."

 AllMusic wrote that the band's "deliciously dirty and rough brand of rockabilly is unrivaled, and this disc is perhaps their finest."